sekar-fa/webtasks/README.md

     GET operation -> https://wt-3e2eb509286cf15338cdc93081245bba-0.run.webtask.io/get?keyspace=kspace2&key=key2

-    We can have multiple key value pairs under a single keyspace and can accommodate  multiple keyspace This first iteration was created for demo purpose   for this assignment and I can definitely iterate for code-formatting and optimization.
+    We can have multiple key value pairs under a single keyspace and can accommodate  multiple keyspace